5 Lightweight PHP Frameworks to Build REST APIs

 A PHP micro framework for rapid web development and prototyping

 Limonade is, like Wave, all about simplicity and lightweight functionality.
-Stated by the developers to be “inspired by frameworks like Sinatra or Camping in Ruby, or Orbit in Lua,” Limonade is relatively easy to implement and use, and is very attractive to developers looking for a simple, straight forward implementation.
+Stated by the developers to be “inspired by frameworks like Sinatra or Camping in Ruby, or Orbit in Lua,” Limonade is relatively easy to implement and use, and is very attractive to developers looking for a simple, straightforward implementation.

 Pros